 The impact that academic research has cannot be defined by one single metric.
 In 2013, BMJ signed the San Francisco Declaration on Research Assessment (DORA).
 We did this to show our support for using multiple measures and metrics to portray journals’ impact; moving away from the Impact Factor as a single measure.
 How we get these metrics

 For all contact information please refer to the contact us page.

 Rights and permissions

-BMJ Health & Care Informatics is an official publication of BCS, the Chartered Institute for IT and co-owned by BMJ.
+BMJ Health & Care Informatics is an official publication of BCS, the Chartered Institute for IT.
+BCS are co-owners of the journal with BMJ.

 BMJ is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.